Daaaaanl/Daaaaanl.github.io/essays/meteor-reflection.md

 ## Recovering From The Smash

-As I completed the detailed assignments, meteor
+As I completed the detailed assignments, using meteor came to me a bit more naturally.
+We had an assignment called Digits that was separated into six parts.
+After finishing each part twice, I did the whole assignment one more time from start to finish.
+I had to look back at the screencasts the professor provided a few times to jog my memory but that helped me solidify what I learned even more.

 ## Trailing Thoughts

 Now I have more experience with Meteor, the dent on my head is slowly going back to normal.
+As we head into working on the final project, I am more comfortable with using Meteor but there is still a long way to go in order to get a full understanding of everything that happens inside Meteor.